How Do I Request OncoAct?

 Please contact us to get more information about the costs of OncoAct.
 This includes all activities, from receiving the tumor tissue and blood to compiling and sending the patient report.
 This includes a summary (explanation) of the findings of the clinical molecular biologist for the treating physician and patient.

 Each country has its own rules for the reimbursement of molecular diagnostic DNA tests, including OncoAct.
-The Netherlands does not charge a separate fee for DNA tests like OncoAct, but hospitals do receive a budget for performing (molecular) diagnostic DNA tests like OncoAct.
+Until now, the Netherlands only has a separate reimbursement for DNA tests such as OncoAct for patients whose primary tumor is unknown.

 For the patient: You can ask your health insurer and healthcare provider in your own country whether they will reimburse part of the DNA test or whether the hospital where the DNA test is taken will bear the costs independently.